-These condensed consolidated interim financial statements include the accounts of Warrior and its wholly-owned subsidiaries.
+These condensed consolidated interim financial statements include the accounts of Warrior and its whollyowned subsidiaries.
 The principal subsidiaries are:

+Incorporation Percentage of of Ownership

+2022 2021

-Incorporation n Percentage of Owners 2021 2020 Champagne Resources Limited ("Champagne") Canada 100% 100% RD Minerals S.A. de C.V. (owned by Champagne) Mexico 100% 100%
+Champagne Resources Limited ("Champagne") Canada N/A 100%

+RD Minerals S.A. de C.V.
+Mexico 100% 100%